Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-An elementary analysis of this equation brings the following result: {\it the real-valued root $X(k^2 )$ of the equation (\ref{factor101}) is unique and {\it negative} for all finite values of the parameter $k^2 $}.
-Moreover, the function $X(k^2 )$ is a monotonic function of $k^2 $.
+An elementary analysis of this equation brings the following result: {\it the real-valued root $X(k^2 )$ of (\ref{factor101}) is unique and {\it negative} for all finite values $k^2 $}.
+Moreover, the function $X(k^2 )$ is a monotonic function of $k^2 $ (Fig.~\ref{AnnPhysFig1}).
 The limiting values are: